mikivillaro10/TFG/README_English.md

 *.csv* data files are imported locally into the platform itself.

+The code file and its comments are mostly written in catalan, if there is any doubt about it you can mail me at _miquelvillaro2000@gmail.com_.

 ## STRUCTURE
 1. Data wrangling & preprocessing
 2. Position-wise algorithm.